Yulon: Brands

-Yulon has marketed cars under two in-house brands: Luxgen (released in 2009) and Tobe (released in 2010, ended 2013).
+Yulon has marketed cars under three in-house brands: their cars were originally sold as Yue Loong (Yulon from 1992 until 1995), but the company switched to using Nissan badging in 1994.
+They then went on to create two new in-house brands: Luxgen (released in 2009), and Tobe (released in 2010, ended 2013).

 Luxgen

 The first Taiwanese auto brand, Luxgen (納智捷), was created by Yulon in 2008.
 On 18 August 2009, Yulon revealed the first car for its new Luxgen brand.
 Luxgen cars are developed under Yulon's R&D center HAITEC, using engines and transmissions provided by other companies.
 As of 2010, Luxgen products are sold in Taiwan and Oman.

+China Motor Corporation (CMC)

 Tobe

 Yulon's second brand, Tobe (酷比), was established in 2009.
-From 2010 to 2013, Tobe sells its only model, a re-badged, re-designed Geely Panda/LC called the Tobe M’Car, in Taiwan and Vietnam.
+From 2010 to 2013, Tobe sold its only model, a re-badged, re-designed Geely Panda/LC called the Tobe M’Car, in Taiwan and Vietnam.
 Plans to enter other emerging markets exist.
 However, poor sales and the brand image of being a rebadged Geely led to the end of the brand in 2013.

 Production bases

 Yulon has a number of production bases in several countries, including China, Pakistan, Philippines until 2013, Taiwan and probably Thailand.